learning-zone/react-basics/README.md

 ## Q. What is a store in Redux?

-A Store is an object that holds the whole state tree of your application.
+A store is an object that holds the whole state tree of your application.
 The Redux store is the application state stored as objects.
 Whenever the store is updated, it will update the React components subscribed to it.
 The store has the responsibility of storing, reading, and updating state.

 **Example:**